 Lynwood Smith, Rte.
 1, Box 150, Wesson, Miss., March 11.-We are now at W. Monroe, having closed out on the 10th.
 We had a good meeting with the brethren here.
 We were glad to have some of the brethren over from Shreveport, and they are willing to cooperate in the work.
 I certainly enjoyed a visit with Bro.
-King and the Waco, Texas, paper, as I do not want to miss an issue of it.
+King and the Waco, Texas, brethren last week.
+We are leaving for Marion, La., today.
+Gayland is doing well with me in the work here.

-Clyde Middick, Davidson, Oklahoma, March 3. -The church here (Carter) is still trying to do the will of the Lord.
+Clyde Middick, Davidson, Oklahoma, March 3.-The church here (Carter) is still trying to do the will of the Lord.
 We are looking forward to our meeting, which starts April 1, with Bro.
 Gay doing the preaching.
 We are ordering books from the OPA for our meeting.
 We are sending contributions for the boys in CPS for Feb. and March.
-Wish you could visit us.
-Bro.
+Wish you could visit us, Bro.
 King.

 S. E. Weldon, 1650 Brockman St., Beaumont, Texas, Feb.
 25.-The church here is moving along slowly, but peaceably.
-Ten "broke bread" here vesterday.
+Ten "broke bread" here yesterday.
 We hope to soon have our new church building far enough along to start meeting in it.
 Bro.
 Joe Castleman is still with us, and he is worthy of better support than he is getting.
 We shall want some of the new song books.
 Note my change of address above.

 John L. Reynolds, P. O. Box 251, Ceres, Calif., March 5.-The meeting in Poplar is now history.
 The interest was very good, and two were restored to their first love.
 Bro.
 Chester King and I preached alternately the last week.
 I am now with Bro.
 Cook at Woodlake; he is teaching a singing school, and we will follow with a meeting.
-Then, I go to my home church, Ceres, for a meet-
+Then, I go to my home church, Ceres, for a meeting.

-Ervin Waters, 4436 Whittier Blvd., Los Angeles.
-Calif.
-March 15.-I preached alternately with Bro.
+Ervin Waters, 4436 Whittier Blvd., Los Angeles, Calif., March 15.-I preached alternately with Bro.
 Clovis Cook in a meeting at Greenfield, Calif., Feb.
 15-22.
 I heard Bro.
 John L. Reynolds preach at Poplar, Calif., Feb.
 23. I held a meeting at the new congregation at Armona, Calif., Feb.
 24-March 10, with two restorations resulting.
 I attended a singing at the Fresno church in the afternoon of March 10.
 The work in this state still moves forward.